ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/README.md

 This article describes recommended practice for writing a localized class library that doesn't use dependency injection.

 The developer of class library may want to provide its own builtin localizations.
-The recommended practice is to create a class **LibraryAssets** into the class library.
+The recommended practice is to create a class **LibraryAssetSources** into the class library.
 It should implement **ILibraryAssetSources** as a signal to notify that the class provides the localizations for the library.

 Internal localization files are typically added embedded resources.